 GFCIs and AFCIs Help Keep You Safe, If They Work

 Check your GFCIs and AFCIs periodically.
 Make sure that you have GFCIs in the kitchen, bathroom, laundry room, or any other wet location rooms around your home.
 AFCIs can detect electrical problems and are much safer than standard outlets.
-If you have not had your outlets changed out for these safer options, consider having it done.
+If you have not had paper writing help your outlets changed out for these safer options, consider having it done.
 These types of outlets greatly reduce the odds of a fire from electrical issues.

 The above is a partial checklist and it’s our goal to keep your home and family safe!
 If you would like to have a Full Home Safety Inspection, please give us a call at 303-422-9219 or fill out this form to schedule a time with a Piper Electric expert!